mighty-gerbils/gerbil/doc/reference/misc.md

   typ := type descriptor to inspect
 ```

 Safe variant of `runtime#type-descriptor-mixin`.
-Returns the mixins in the type
+Returns the mixins of the type
 as a list. *typ* must be a type descriptor or an error is signaled.

 ::: tip Examples: